nifty-gui/nifty-gui/README.markdown

 Nifty 2.0 - You haven't seen anything yet ...

-But in case you want to see something.
-Try something like that:
+... but in case you want to see something, try:

 ```
 cd /tmp